THAILAND – The Trip

 Related image

 CHAING MAI (pop.
 200,000).
 The next day (Dec.
-6) was another 7 hour bus ride north to Chaing Mai.
-I stayed in the old city, a neat square surrounded by a moat and remnants of a medieval style wall built 700 years ago to repel Burmese invaders.
+6) was another 7-hour bus ride north to Chaing Mai.
+I stayed in the old city, a neat square surrounded by a moat and remnants of a medieval-style wall built 700 years ago to repel Burmese invaders.
 The maze of streets has hundreds of hotels, guest houses and hostels plus many bars and nightclubs.
 Western food is everywhere.
 This place has the highest concentration of tourists in Thailand, including many older Caucasian men with young Thai women.
-With small first world pensions, it is a cheap place to live well – the security offered by these older men must be attractive to these women.
-There also must have a different cultural outlook than western women.
+With small first-world pensions, it is a cheap place to live well – the security offered by these older men must be attractive to these women.
+They also must have a different cultural outlook than Western women.
 Known as the sex-tourism capital of SE Asia, I have read that the incidence of HIV in the sex trade workers is very high.

 I spent a few hours visiting all the Wats (temples) in the Old City.
 Dragons with long tails flank all entrances and form the gables of the roofs.
 Several were built in the 13th and 14th centuries and contain a variety of unique Buddha images.
 We also went to Muay Thai Boxing one night.
 It was a lot of kicking and clenching and actual boxing was minimal.
 The small crowd were all tourists.